neos-modding-group/NeosModLoader/doc/config.md

 - `string Label` is a custom label that may be set by whoever changed the configuration.
 This may be `null`.

 ### Handling Incompatible Configuration Versions
-You can override a `HandleIncompatibleConfigurationVersions()` function in your NeosMod to define how incompatible versions are handled.
+You may optionally override a `HandleIncompatibleConfigurationVersions()` function in your NeosMod to define how incompatible versions are handled.
 You have two options:
 - `IncompatibleConfigurationHandlingOption.ERROR`: Fail to read the config, and block saving over the config on disk.
 - `IncompatibleConfigurationHandlingOption.CLOBBER`: Destroy the saved config and start over from scratch.
 - `IncompatibleConfigurationHandlingOption.FORCE_LOAD`: Ignore the version number and load the config anyways.
 This may throw exceptions and break your mod.